Layer Management

 Solution:

-- Check the compatible runtime environment settings for the layer
+- Check the compatible runtime environment settings of the layer.

-- Verify that the layer files are packaged in the correct directory structure
+- Ensure that the layer files are packaged in the correct directory structure.

-- Optimize layer content to keep it within 500MB
+- Optimize the layer content to keep it within 500MB

 Dependency Library Import Failure